cameronkinsella/manga-translator/scripts/windows/README.txt

 1. run "translate-local-image.bat" and paste the image path.
 2. drag and drop the image on top of manga-translator.exe (open with manga-translator.exe).
 3. run "manga-translator.exe <IMAGE PATH>" from the command line.

+For images in your clipboard (2 options):
+1. run "translate-clipboard-image.bat".
+2. run "manga-translator.exe -clip" from the command line.

+Note: the clipboard translation option is very useful when used in conjunction with the Windows snipping tool (Windows key + Shift + S)